 - Pour the Southern Comfort Lime over ice

 - Stir to mix.

-- Garnish with a wedge of lime and enjoy
+- Garnish with a wedge of lime and sprig of mint and enjoy

 Nutritional information is approximate due to natural variation in ingredients and the cook-at-home nature of our meals.